Code-Insights-Initiative/code-insights-initiative.github.io/README.md

 ## Onboarding

 There are two main roles in this initiative, the apprentice and the shepherd.
 This is an apprentice driven program with assistance from shepherd to guide them along the journey.

+Once you have the below requisites (a GitHub account), please [fill out a form with the details to onboard](https://forms.gle/ZWMwWXYjgdfWcBBf7)

 ### Apprentice